'Vikings: Valhalla' Season 2 Is Out And Here's What Twitter Has To Say

 With eight new episodes, Vikings: Valhalla’s second season will be taking our favourite Scandanavian heroes out of their comfort zones.
 By all accounts, the show is bigger and bloodier in its second season and will test our characters in ways like never before.
 It also features an exciting slate of new characters including Lord Harekr, Grand Prince Yaroslav the Wise, and Emperor Romanos.
 New cast members that’ll be playing these characters include Bradley James, Hayat Kamille, Sofya Lebedeva and Marcin Dorociński.

-Here is what Twitter has to say about the second season of ‘Vikings: Vahalla’
+Here is what Twitter has to say about the second season of ‘Vikings: Valhalla’

 I’m really enjoying this man’s artistic journey. #VikingsValhalla Season 2 started today on #Netflix. @BradleyJames is brilliant! 👏🏻 Again!
 Where will he take us next?
 (Is it too soon to ask?).
 He chooses carefully and he loves variety.
 I’m all in for the trip! pic.twitter.com/k31O9DQtap